oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 The first step is to assess the sample Java application `asset-manager`.
 The assessment provides insights into the application's readiness for migration to Azure.

+1. Ensure Docker Desktop is running.
+1. Open the VS code with all the prerequisites installed on the asset manager by changing the directory to the `asset manager` directory and running `code .` in that directory.
 1. Open Java Migration Copilot tool in VSCode.
 It consists of Assessment and Prompts features currently.
+As of 2025-04-03, the icon looks like the M365 a copilot icon in one color.
-1. Select **Assess**, wait for the assessment to complete, and review the assessment report.
+1. The **Assess** button looks a triangle pointing right.
+Select **Assess**, wait for the assessment to complete, and review the assessment report.

    > **NOTE**: If you are asked to allow the tool access the language models provided by GitHub Copilot Chat, slect **Allow** to proceed.

 1. Select **Propose Solution** to view the proposed solutions for the issues identified in the assessment report, for example, **Migrate from AWS S3 to Azure Blob Storage**, **Migrate from Spring AMQP RabbitMQ to Azure Service Bus** and **Use Azure Database for PostgreSQL**.
 1. For this workshop, deselect all solutions and select **Use Azure Database for PostgreSQL**, then select **Confirm the Solution**.
-1. Review the solution details and select **Migrate** to initiate the migration process.
+1. Review the solution details and select **Migrate** to initiate the migration process. **Migrate** is located in the middle pane.

 ### Migrate to Azure Database for PostgreSQL Flexible Server using Predefined Prompt